 Combine all ingredients except zinc oxide in a pint-size or larger glass jar.

-Fill a medium saucepan about 1/3 of the way with water and place over medium heat.
+Fill a medium saucepan about 1/3 of the way with water.
+Put the jar in the pan of water and place over medium heat.

 Stir occasionally to incorporate ingredients.